Citizens Community Bancorp (NASDAQ:CZWI) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of Citizens Community Bancorp (NASDAQ:CZWI – Free Report) in a research report report published on Thursday morning.
-The brokerage issued a hold rating on the bank’s stock.
+Investment analysts at StockNews.com assumed coverage on shares of Citizens Community Bancorp (NASDAQ:CZWI – Get Free Report) in a note issued to investors on Friday.
+The firm set a “hold” rating on the bank’s stock.

-Citizens Community Bancorp (NASDAQ:CZWI – Get Free Report) last released its earnings results on Monday, April 29th.
+Citizens Community Bancorp (NASDAQ:CZWI – Get Free Report) last announced its earnings results on Monday, April 29th.
 The bank reported $0.39 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.26 by $0.13.
-The business had revenue of $25.94 million during the quarter, compared to analyst estimates of $13.90 million.
-Citizens Community Bancorp had a net margin of 13.69% and a return on equity of 8.14%.
-Equities research analysts forecast that Citizens Community Bancorp will post 1.22 earnings per share for the current fiscal year.
+The business had revenue of $25.94 million during the quarter, compared to analysts’ expectations of $13.90 million.
+Citizens Community Bancorp had a net margin of 14.07% and a return on equity of 8.44%.
+As a group, equities research analysts anticipate that Citizens Community Bancorp will post 1.22 earnings per share for the current fiscal year.

 Institutional Investors Weigh In On Citizens Community Bancorp